okjuan/vbook/_posts/2024-02-04-use-restraint.md

     </audio>
 </div>

-I stripped the audio from the video and kept that instead, reducing its size 100 times.
+So I lifted the audio and scrapped the video, reducing the file's size 100 times.
 Inspired, I tried the same for a video I took that same trip of a live band at River Cafe, where we had dinner.
-The result was not only much cheaper to store but also more evocative.
+I expected it to be a good compromise.
+No footage, but an audio recording and a much smaller file.
+But then I listened to it as an audio file and realized that I liked it _better_ as pure sound.
+It wasn't a compromise.
+It was an improvement.

 <div class="audio-container">
     <audio controls>